hobyst/flmidi-101/CONTRIBUTING.md

 - **MIDI scripting in FL Studio:** The actual section that will contain most of the theory and knowledge the guide will provide.

 - **Tutorials:** More how-to oriented articles that should be organized in topics.
+As the number of tutorial rises, new categories may also get created for tutorials that don't fit in the already existing ones.

   - **MIDI:** Pure MIDI related tutorials for stuff like device diagnosis, MIDI messages, sniffing and so on.